50 Years of Automated Face Recognition: Face Recognition Framework

 The enrollment process begins with capturing a digital representation of a face (the ‘gallery’ or ‘target’ image).
 This raw data is then processed through a series of steps, beginning with quality assessment to ensure reliability.
 A crucial component is the \textit{feature extraction} stage, where salient characteristics are distilled from the facial image, creating a compact and informative ‘template’.
-This template, rather than the raw image itself, is stored in a database for efficient comparison.
-Fig.~\ref{fig:template_progression} summarizes the evolution of face templates.
+This template is stored in a database and the original image can optionally be discarded for efficient comparison. \reviewtag{\Rone} Fig.~\ref{fig:template_progression} summarizes the evolution of face templates.
 In some applications, the face image is also stored in addition to the template for manual adjudication.
-Furthermore, as depicted in Fig.~\ref{fig:aux_template}, auxiliary information such as facial landmarks, language priors and multi-modal face-body cues can be integrated to enrich the template.
+Furthermore, as depicted in Fig.~\ref{fig:aux_template}, auxiliary information such as facial landmarks, semantic attributes and multi-modal face-body cues can be integrated to enrich the template.
 During recognition, a feature set is extracted from the input face and compared against the stored templates using a \textit{matching function} to generate a similarity score.
 A decision (acceptance or rejection for verification, ranking for identification) is then made based on this score.

-However, achieving robust and accurate face recognition is inherently challenging.
+However, achieving robust and accurate FR is inherently challenging.
 The appearance of a face is remarkably variable, influenced by a multitude of factors.
 These \textit{intra-class or intra-person} variations encompass changes in lighting conditions, head pose, facial expression, age progression, and the presence of occlusions such as glasses, hats, or masks~\cite{lfw,calfw,agedb,cplfw}.
 Variations in image quality (\textit{e.g}., resolution, blur, and noise) further exacerbate the problem~\cite{ijbb,ijbc,ijbs}.
-Early face recognition systems often struggled to address these challenges, necessitating carefully controlled imaging environments with constrained pose and illumination conditions~\cite{turk1991face,ahonen2004face}.
+Early FR systems often struggled to address these challenges, necessitating carefully controlled imaging environments with constrained pose and illumination conditions~\cite{turk1991face,ahonen2004face}.

 Yet, intra-class variations cannot be examined in isolation.
 FR systems must also achieve high variance for different subjects.
 This means contending with inter-class similarities, even when different individuals exhibit highly similar facial features.
 This includes biological cases such as identical twins and familial resemblances, where genetic similarities result in closely matching facial structures~\cite{klare2011analysis}.
 Moreover, non-related individuals may coincidentally look alike (so-called doppelgangers) further complicating the discrimination task~\cite{swearingen2021lookalike}.
 Both intra-class variation and inter-class similarity must be jointly addressed to design FR systems that are both robust and discriminative.